Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Mathematical Framework for MAPS Rheology

 To begin understanding how the functions $G^*_3( \omega_1, \omega_2, \omega_3 ) $ and $\eta^*_3( \omega_1, \omega_2, \omega_3 ) $ should be interpreted physically, it is instructive to consider the general weakly nonlinear stress response of a viscoelastic system to some simple strain histories.
 One canonical signal is a \textit{single-tone} oscillatory strain, $\gamma(t) = \gamma_0\sin(\omega t)$.
 The weakly nonlinear response to this oscillatory strain is most clearly described by the four MAOS material functions proposed by Ewoldt and Bharadwaj \cite{ewoldt-2013},

 though similar representations have been previously proposed \cite{davis-1978}.

 For this simple oscillatory strain history, the third-order term in the Volterra series can be integrated analytically, and the response examined in Fourier space at different harmonics of the driving oscillation frequency.
 To third order in the strain amplitude, the single-tone strain excites a stress response at the first and third harmonics only.
-By comparing the expression for the shear stress obtained from the MAPS framework with the above expression from the MAOS framework, we can directly relate each of the four MAOS material functions to either $G^*_3(\omega_1,\omega_2,\omega_3)$ or $\eta^*_3(\omega_1,\omega_2,\omega_3)$:
+By comparing the expression for the shear stress obtained from the MAPS framework, via substitution of the Fourier transform of the input signal into equation \ref{eq:strain_controlled}, with the Fourier transform of the above expression from the MAOS framework, each of the four MAOS material functions can be directly related to either $G^*_3(\omega_1,\omega_2,\omega_3)$ or $\eta^*_3(\omega_1,\omega_2,\omega_3)$:

 By analogy with the physical interpretation of the MAOS material functions, equations \ref{eq:e1} through \ref{eq:v3} demonstrate that, for the single tone oscillatory input, the real component of the three dimensional complex function $G^*_3( \omega_1, \omega_2, \omega_3 )$ (or the imaginary component of $\eta^*_3( \omega_1, \omega_2, \omega_3 )$) sampled at a special choice of $\{\omega_1,\omega_2,\omega_3\}$ corresponds to the elastic material response in MAOS, and the imaginary component of $G^*_3( \omega_1, \omega_2, \omega_3 )$ (or equivalently the real component of $\eta^*_3( \omega_1, \omega_2, \omega_3 )$) corresponds to the viscous material response measured in MAOS.